-With that, our wine tasting is complete but our tasting continues.
+With that, our wine tasting is complete but there is one other special product we need to try.

 We conclude the session with a taste of authentic Aceto Balsamico Tradizionale di Modena, which is a world apart from the ubiquitous balsamic vinegar you can find in your local supermarket.
 This rare artisanal product is made exclusively from the cooked must of Lambrusco (and other approved grape varieties) that then undergoes a maturation process of at least 10 years in a series of wooden barrels.